kumardeo/deox/packages/oson/README.md

 JSON.stringify(oson.listify(num)); // works!
 ```

-this lets you avoid repeated serialization.
+This lets you avoid repeated serialization.

-## non-goals
+## Non-goals

-the following things are explicitly not supported.
+The following things are explicitly not supported.

-and they never will be, because they can never work well.
+And they never will be, because they can never work well.

 - symbols (would not preserve equality)
 - functions (would not behave identically)